Internal Medicine Program Directors and Leadership Team

 Katie Scott, MA, C-TAGME

-Katie and her husband Sam enjoy spending their free time hiking with their golden doodle, Spencer, kayaking, traveling around the world, and serving as volunteer leaders in the community for a non-profit organization called Young Life.
+Katie and her husband Sam enjoy spending their free time with their two daughters Sophie and Charlotte, traveling, trying new restaurants and serving as volunteer leaders in the community for a nonprofit organization called Young Life.
 They also enjoy spending their Saturdays in the fall cheering on the Mountaineers in Morgantown.
+Katie enjoys supporting and mentoring residents and watching them grow and thrive in their medical areas of interest through the role of residency coordinator.

 Resident Leadership

-Future Goals: Cardiovascular Disease Fellowship
+Future Goals: Gastroenterology Fellowship